 Bibliography Entry:

-If a book has no author, use the title in the author position.
+If a book has no author and no contributor, use the title in the author position.

 Full Note: